 - Explain to the employees what evidence is required to meet the U.S. Department of Justice’s high standards.
-Generally, evidence must be useful and must be original.
+Generally, the evidence must be useful and must be original.

 - Guide employees through the initial determination process – the time when the Justice Department decides if they will intervene in the case.

-- Detail the employee’s contribution and fight to get the employee the maximum percentage recovery allowed under the FCA statute
+- Detail the employee’s contribution and fight to get the employee the maximum percentage recovery allowed under the FCA statute.

 - Bring independent claims against the wrongdoers when the Justice Department decides not to intervene.